This page provides information to prospective students about negotiating the immediate environment of the Market Photo Workshop.

 Gautrain max R2600 for a 35 day pass from Hatfield to Johannesburg.

-Be safety-conscious at all times of the day in isolated and crowded environments, and especially around automated bank tellers, taxi ranks, and identified high-crime areas.
+Be safety-conscious at all times of the day in isolated and crowded environments, and especially around ATMs, taxi ranks, and identified high-crime areas.

 Carefully plan your movements, especially at night, when safety risks are at their highest.

 Safety sessions are held to instruct students in the use of equipment in areas that may present hazards.